Paul Schuitema: Industrial design

 Even though he was a convinced socialist and often designed leftist publications directed at industrial workers, Schuitema also worked for major companies, such as Philips.

-Post-war filmmaker
+Filmmaking

+In the late 1920s, Schuitema became interested in film.
+Among his first film studies are De Graf Zeppelin in Nederland (1932), and Betogingen (1932).
+In 1934 he made The Market Halls of Paris, a film in the spirit of the city symphonies, just like his main project, De Maasbruggen, shot in Rotterdam.
+While Schuitema had started to work on this film in 1932, it was finished in 1937, and only released in 1946, as Les Ponts de la Meuse at the Cannes Film Festival.
+After World War II, he would make several other films.

 During the final years of World War II, Schuitema, along with Jan Bouman, Lou Lichtveld and Eduard Verschueren, began planning for the post-war art community in the Netherlands.
 In 1944, the four publish a "Report on Stimulation, Development and Organization of the Film Industry in the Netherlands" (Rapport inzake de stimuleering, ontwikkeling en ordening van het Filmwezen in Nederland).